Sunday, December 21, 2008

 /

-Sometimes, developers also have to clear the physical cache on their clients used by Application Designer.
+Sometimes, developers also have to clear the physical cache on their clients used by the Application Designer.
 Updating PSSTATUS also clears two-tier client caches.
 In fact, this behaviour is left over from the days when PeopleTools was a two-tier application, and it was necessary to clear cache files on users' desktop computers.

 • If you have multiple Application Servers on a single database, then you can shut each one down in turn without any loss of server.
 The users will fail over to the surviving servers.
 However, this can result in the load being unevenly distributed and could overload one server.